shaneweisz/auto-counterspeech/README.md

 pip install --upgrade pip
 ```

-Then install the main dependencies as below:
+Then install the main dependencies as below (it may take a while):

 ```bash
 pip install -r requirements.txt